majordomo/majordomo/README.md

 ### Rules

 You can now start to specify rules.
-Rules consists of a conditional statement and a list of actions that should be triggered according to the given condition.
+Rules consist of a conditional statement and a list of actions that should be triggered according to the given condition.
 A rule will only be triggered when the evaluated condition jumps from false to true.
 That means a rule like `on time >= 7.30 do kitchen.coffee: true` will only be triggered when the clock jumps from a value below `7.30` to `7:30` or higher.
 It will not be triggered if the clock changes from `8:00` to `8:01`.

 This is necessary because sensors may jump when changing.
 A rule like `on light == 0.45 do lamps: false` may not be triggered when the light sensors jumps directly from `0.44` to `0.47`, so there isn't even a equal comparator.